 Doyle is faculty at Rhode Island School of Design in both the Foundation Department (EFS) and Painting Department.
 Doyle also teaches at Purchase College.
 She taught at Brown University for a three year appointment.
 Classes taught include: Foundation Drawing, Painting Marathon, Painting I/II, Advanced Drawing, Professional Practices and Materials and Techniques.
 She also teaches Grad students at RISD for independent studies.

+Doyle will be having a solo show of painting and sculpture at One River School approaching in September of 2019.
 Her work explores the psychology of everyday spaces.
 Doyle currently lives and works in Brooklyn, NY.

 Director and Instructor

 Catherine Haggarty is an artist and curator based in Brooklyn, New York. b.
 1984 received her M.F.A from Mason Gross, Rutgers University in 2011 and is currently the co-director of Ortega y Gasset in Brooklyn and a contributing writer for the Curator and Art Savvy.

 Haggarty's paintings & curatorial work has been reviewed & featured in Hyperallergic, Two Coats of Paint, Brooklyn Magazine, The New York Times, Maake Magazine, The Black and White Project, Art Maze Magazine, Sound and Vision Podcast and Young Space.
 Selected Exhibitions include: LeftField Slo, Hashimoto Contemporary (CA), The Provincial (MI), CGK Gallery (Copenhagen), Next to Nothing (N2N-NYC), Art on Paper Fair (Armory Week), Paper Paris (France), Geoffrey Young Gallery (MA), Design Sublime (Miami, FLA).